Foundation Models for Structural Health Monitoring: Results

 The most interesting results are obtained on UC3.
 Here, we first note that reducing the model size to $(e_{dim}, d_{dim})=$(384-256) is beneficial for performance (5\% reduction for a 3.9$\times$ smaller size) even without KD.
 Moreover, we can achieve very competitive results even with smaller models thanks to our KD-enhanced fine-tuning setup, which is very effective.
 The most interesting result is achieved at $(e_{dim}, d_{dim})=(48,32)$, which further reduces the MAE\% by 8.6\% compared to the baseline, with a model whose parameters only require $0.5$MB, i.e., $195\times$ smaller than the original one.

 These results show the effectiveness of KD in reducing model size while preserving as much as possible the performance of foundation models from the perspective of real-world deployment resource-constrained devices.
-The two smallest student configurations require less than 0.7 MBs and could be deployed on the data collection nodes mentioned in Section~\ref{sec:installation}, which are equipped with 1 MB of Flash memory.
-However, it must be underlined that, on UC2, these downsized models remain hindered by performance gaps that might be too large dependingwon application-specific requirements.
-Further research is necessary to bridge these gaps, but we believe that our results show promise in the direction of achieving tiny embodied foundation models for SHM.
+The two smallest student configurations require less than 0.7 MBs and could be even deployed on the data collection nodes mentioned in Section~\ref{sec:installation}, which are equipped with 1 MB of Flash memory.
+However, it must be underlined that, on UC2, these downsized models remain hindered by performance gaps that might be too large depending on application-specific requirements.